WELCOME

 to the (mostly) professional website of Jonathan Ezra Goldman, literature/cultural history professor by day, sometime musician by night.
 I created this site as a one-stop portal for the various projects I've had going on over the past few years, some completed, some in progress.

-I am currently writing a book, Hidden Histories of Jazz Age New York from the Suppressed to the Strange, due out from SUNY Press in May 2026.
-This is the culmination of the research I have been conducting on NYC, some of which you can find on my website New York 1920s: One Hundred Years Ago Today, When We Became Modern.
-More about the book soon!
+This book is a culmination of years of research about 1920s NYC, some of which you can find on my website New York 1920s: One Hundred Years Ago Today, When We Became Modern.

 Professor at NYIT